pedmiston/tictactoe/README.md

 ## Requirements

-This is the coding challenge I was given when I applied to 8th Light at the end of last summer.
+This is the coding challenge I was given when I applied to 8th Light in August, 2018.
 The challenge required me to build a Tic Tac Toe command line app that met the following requirements:

 - The game does not gracefully handle bad user input.